selabhvl/dat250public/projectdescription/README.md

 5. Conclusion [~½ page]
 6. References [~½ page]

-Details about what each section shall contain is found in the tempate.
+Details about what each section shall contain is found in the template.
 The most important sections are the _design of the FeedApp_ and the assessment of the _featured technology_.

 ### FeedApp Design